The Benefits of Probiotics for Dogs and Cats

 - Bacterial spores that will pass the stomach acid and become active in the gut.

 - Treated products designed to pass the stomach acid.

-Prebiotics are products that promote good bacterial growth but not pathogenic (bad) bacteria.
+Prebiotics are products that promote good bacterial growth but not pathogenic (bad) bacterial growth.
 Prebiotics are an energy source that the good bacteria can use, but they are not available to the bad bacteria.
-Much research is being put into how this works and the benefit of using Prebiotics with Probiotic.
+Much research is being put into how this works and the benefit of using prebiotics with a probiotic.

-are formulated to bypass the stomach acid delivering more active bacteria to the intestine.
-Synbiotic fuels the growth of good bacteria, while supporting the removal of bad bacteria using prebiotic science.
+Doc Roy’s® GI Synbiotics is formulated to bypass the stomach acid, delivering more active bacteria to the intestine.
+GI Synbiotics fuels the growth of good bacteria, while supporting the removal of bad bacteria using prebiotic science.